UFC on Fox: Werdum vs. Browne: Background

 The event was headlined by a heavyweight number one contenders bout between Fabrício Werdum and Travis Browne.

 Sean Soriano was expected to face Estevan Payan at this event.
 However, Soriano was forced to pull out due to injury and was replaced by Mike Brown.
 In turn, Brown was forced out of the bout and was replaced by promotional newcomer Alex White.

 Amanda Nunes was expected to face UFC newcomer Alexis Dufresne on this card, but the bout was cancelled when Dufresne was injured.

 Santiago Ponzinibbio was expected to face Jordan Mein at this event.
 However, Ponzinibbio was removed from the bout and was replaced by Hernani Perpetuo.

 Josh Samman was expected to face Caio Magalhães at the event.
 However, on April 8, Samman pulled out of the bout citing a hamstring injury and was replaced by promotional newcomer Luke Zachrich.

 The event had an average of 2.5 million viewers with 3.3 million viewers during the main event.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: